 S13.25.
 This synod may temporarily assume administration of a congregation upon its request or with its concurrence.
 Such synod administration shall continue only so long as necessary to complete the purposes for which it was requested by the congregation or until the congregation withdraws consent to continued administration.

 S13.40.
-Synodically Authorized Synod-authorized Worshiping Communities
+Synodically Authorized Synod-authorized Worshiping Communities nearer to their place of residence.

 Chapter 14.
 Rostered Ministers